 Dependent variable.
 The dependent variable in the current study is an indicator variable which equals one if an individual is characterized as working pensioner and zero otherwise.
 A working pensioner is identified by focusing on the income sources of older individuals reported in SHARE Wave 6.
-Hence, the group of pensioners comprises those who report receiving income from (1) a public old-age pension, (2) income from a public early retirement or pre-retirement pension, or (3) report receiving occupational pension benefits in the last year.
+Hence, the group of pensioners comprises those who report receiving income from (1) a public old-age pension, (2) income from a public early retirement or pre-retirement pension, or (3) report receiving occupational pension benefits/occupational early retirement benefits in the last year.
 Accordingly, the group of workers are those individuals who report (1) having received wages, salaries or other earnings from dependent employment or (2) any income from self-employment or work for a family business in the last year.
 Pensioners who at the same time meet the definition of a worker are classified as working pensioner.
+Due to data restrictions, I was not able to establish specific thresholds on earnings or weekly hours of working pensioners, respectively.
+The same holds true for the length working pensioners simultaneously receive both earnings from employment and pension benefits.
+In many cases, this period may only be a rather short transition phase while in other cases it may last longer.
+The investigation of how long working pensioners actually stay in the transition period remains open for future research.
+In addition, I focus on public pension benefits and occupational pension benefits only.
+In the single countries other labor market institutions may play a role in the context of working pensioners as well.
+The examination of other labor market institutions should be the objective of future research to obtain a better understanding.